axoflow/axosyslog-core-docs/content/filterx/filterx-otel/_index.md

     For details on mapping values, see the [`otel_logrecord reference`](#otel-logrecord-reference).

-1. Update the message with the modified objects so your changes are included in the message sent to the destination:
+1. Update the message with the modified objects so that your changes are included in the message sent to the destination:

     ```shell
     log {